Galatolo Mafia clan: Re-emergence

 In the early 1960s, Michele Cavataio would launch a new war on the Greco and Bontade clans, culminating in the infamous Ciaculli massacre where seven police and military officers sent to defuse a car bomb after an anonymous phone call died.
 The outrage over the Ciaculli massacre changed the Mafia war into a war against the Mafia.
 It prompted the first concerted anti-Mafia efforts by the state in post-war Italy.
 The Sicilian Mafia Commission was dissolved and of those mafiosi who had escaped arrest many went abroad.
 After the trials against the Mafia concluded with almost no convictions in the late 1960s, the leaders of Cosa Nostra met in Zürich and decided to eliminate Cavataio and his closest allies as punishment for the war and massacres.
 Cavataio was killed on 10 December 1969, in the Viale Lazio massacre.
 Antonino Matranga, capomandamento of Resuttana and Cavataio's closest ally in the commission, was killed on 30 April of the following year in Milan.

 The resulting power vacuum allowed the Galatolo clan, after an absence of more than a decade, to get back into power in the Acquasanta family.
 Vincenzo Galatolo, a nephew of Tanu Alati, became the new boss of the family in the 1970s.
 Vincenzo Galatolo was nicknamed "Buicennu", meaning ox face, but also "Enzo Alati", in honor of his late uncle.
 The Galatolos were able to once again take control of the protection racket of the docks thanks to several businessmen with ties to the clan.
 Vincenzo Galatolo's rise to power coincided with that of Francesco Madonia of the Resuttana Mafia family.
-Both Galatolo and Madonia soon became close to the up and rising faction of the Corleonesi Mafia clan ruled by Salvatore Riina, which were expanding their power base in Palermo around this time.
+Both Galatolo and Madonia soon became close to the up and rising faction of the Corleonesi, ruled by Salvatore Riina, which were expanding their power base in Palermo around this time.
 However, their territory was initially under the jurisdiction of the Partanna-Mondello mandamento ruled by Rosario Riccobono, appointed to the position after the abolishment of the Resuttana and San Lorenzo mandamenti in the aftermath of the First Mafia War.
 Riccobono had been appointed with the strong support of Salvatore Greco and Stefano Bontade, the Galatolos' old foes, who by this point were also considered enemies by Riina.
 In 1977, Riina succeeded in splitting the Resuttana mandamento from the Partanna-Mondello one, with Francesco Madonia in charge, significantly increasing his power base in the city.
 The Acquasanta family thus now answered to the Madonia clan, strong allies of the Galatolos.